jennifer-culbertson/oels2025/oels_practical_wk3.md

 You might be wondering what the advantage is of using this slightly fancier code, and/or thinking "I could just copy and paste the judgment trials and edit them directly, isn't that simpler?".
 It maybe is conceptually simpler to copy and paste simple code, but it's also more error prone, since it relies on you not making any mistakes in copying, pasting and editing the same little block of code over and over again.
 In general, if you find yourself doing a lot of copying, pasting and editing when writing code it's a sign that you are doing something manually that the computer could do for you automatically, more quickly and with less chance of errors.
 We'll come back to that in the next practical when we look at self-paced reading, where the "simple" manual approach would produce some really unwieldy code.

+## Optional: a version of the code using the slider plugin

+In addition to button click and text responses, jsPsych also has a slider response type, for example the [html-slider-response plugin](https://www.jspsych.org/v8/plugins/html-slider-response/).
+If you have a look at the documentation, you will see that there are quite a few parameters that allow you to modify various aspects of the slider: the start and end point labels, the starting value on the slider when the trial begins, the slider width etc. Modify the experiment one last time to use this kind of response.

 ## Re-use